 The straight razor gives you a smooth shave and reduces razor burn and nicks, but then again it will take more time to shave than it does with an electric or safety razor.
 As a beginner, you should buy a new razor, preferably a Solingen or a Thiers-Issard razor.
 Always sharpen the blade before use and keep it lightly oiled if you are going to store it in a dry place.
 At all times, strop your blade before and after the shave, slowly without using pressure.
 To sharpen the blade you will need a hone or strop paste.
 It is important to hone in a slow and gentle manner.

 Now you should know everything you’ll need to get started with straight razor shaving.
-If you want to learn about different grips, reviews etc. you may want to check out: Badger and Blade.

 What are your experiences with straight razors?
 Which brand do you use?
 Let us know in the comments below.